keu/docs/astro/python-sdk.md

     join_orders_and_customers(orders, customers)
 ```

-The functions in this example use a templating system that's specific to the Python SDK:

-- Wrapping a value in single brackets (like `{customer_table}`) indicates the value will be rendered as a SQL table.
-- Wrapping a value in double brackets (like `{{ execution_date }}`) indicates that the value will be rendered as an Airflow jinja template.
+The functions in this example use a templating system that's specific to the Python SDK.
+Wrapping a value in double brackets (like `{{ execution_date }}`) indicates that the value will be rendered as a SQL table or an Airflow jinja template.

 Please note that the SQL expression should not be an F-string.
 F-strings in SQL formatting risk security breaches via SQL injections.